2012 Kansas elections

 The Kansas 2012 general elections were held on November 6, 2012.
 Primary elections were held on August 7, 2012.

 U.S. House of Representatives

 1st congressional district

 Republican incumbent Tim Huelskamp, who had represented the 1st district since 2011, won re-election unopposed.

 2nd congressional district

-Republican incumbent Lynn Jenkins, who has represented the 2nd district since 2009, ran for re-election.
+Republican incumbent Lynn Jenkins, who had represented the 2nd district since 2009, ran for re-election.

 Tobias Schlingensiepen, a pastor and police chaplain, sought and received the Democratic nomination to challenge Jenkins.
 He defeated Scott Barnhart, a farmer, and Bob Eye, an attorney, in the Democratic primary.
 Dennis Hawver ran as a Libertarian.

 Jenkins defeated Schlingensiepen and Hawver in the general election.

 3rd congressional district

 Republican incumbent Kevin Yoder, who had represented the 3rd district since 2011, defeated Libertarian candidate Joel Balam to win re-election.
 No Democrats ran against Yoder.

 4th congressional district

 Republican incumbent Mike Pompeo, who had represented the 4th district since 2011, ran for re-election.

 Robert Tillman, a retired court officer who ran in the Democratic primary for the seat in 2010, sought and received the Democratic nomination to challenge Pompeo.
 He defeated Esau Freeman, a painter, in the Democratic primary.

 Thomas Jefferson, a computer technician formerly known by the name Jack Talbert, ran as a Libertarian.

 Pompeo defeated Tillman and Jefferson in the general election.